intellivoid/AsyncAPY/README.md

 Ok, this is lots of code so let's break it into pieces:

 - First, we imported the `AsyncAPY` class from the `AsyncAPY.base` Python file.
 We also imported `AsyncAPY.objects.Packet`, which is AsyncAPY's standard API for packets
-- Then, we defined a server object that binds to our public IP address on port 1500, we chose JSON as the formatting stile as it's more human-readable, but you could have also used ziproto instead
+- Then, we defined a server object that binds to our public IP address on port 1500, we chose JSON as the encoding as it's more human-readable, but you could have also used ziproto instead
 - Here comes the fun part, the line `@server.handler_add()`, which is a Python decorator, is just a shorthand for `server.add_handler()`: This function registers the handler inside our server so that it can handle incoming requests
 - Then we defined our async handler: a handler in AsyncAPY is an asynchronous function which takes two parameters: A Client object and a Packet object which are high-level wrappers around the internal objects of AsyncAPY